 After total knee replacement, it is very important for you to faithfully follow your exercise and physical therapy program.
 Nevertheless, it is still possible for the knee to gain less than the expected flexibility.
 For you to have a well functioning knee implant the goal is to gain 90 degrees or more of bend or flexion.
 This must be gained in the first three months after surgery.
 If excessive scarring occurs or you do not perform your exercises, stiffness may prevent you from gaining the knee flexion necessary for daily activities.
 If this occurs, manipulation under anesthesia must be performed to break the adhesions or scar tissue.
-The chance of requiring manipulation should be less than 1 to 2 %.
+The chance of requiring manipulation should be less than 1 to 2 %, and the percentage of stiffness (arthrofibrosis) is increased if you have had any type of surgery on your knee prior to replacement.